Welcome

 The minimum requirements a firm must meet to be authorised, including suitability, resources, and ability to be effectively supervised.

-Exemptions and Professional Body Regimes
+Exclusions and Professional Body Regimes

-Some professional firms, such as solicitors, may rely on exemptions when carrying out certain regulated activities that are incidental to their main business.
+Some professional firms can rely on exemptions when carrying out certain regulated activities that are incidental to their main business.
 For example, the "designated professional body" (DPB) regime allows solicitors to carry out limited regulated activities without FCA authorisation, provided they comply with rules set by their professional regulator.

 Key Term: designated professional body (DPB)